rrrutledge/growing-an-innersource-program/outline.md

 ## Growing an Inner Source Program

-45 min
+25 min

 ## Audience

-This presentation will be given at [the ISC Spring Summit](http://paypal.github.io/InnerSourceCommons/events/isc-spring-2018-agenda/).
+This presentation will be given at [OSCON](https://conferences.oreilly.com/oscon/oscon-or/public/schedule/detail/71280).
 It is intended for those that are evangelizing inner source internally for their specific company.

 ## Short Description